eric-mahasi/snake/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project.
+about: Suggest an idea for this project
 title: ''
-labels: enhancement
+labels: ''
 assignees: ''

 ---

-**Feature Request**
-Improved collision detection.

-**Proposed Solution**
-The snake should die when it hits the walls or when it eats itself.
+**Is your feature request related to a problem?
+Please describe.**
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

+**Describe the solution you'd like**
+A clear and concise description of what you want to happen.

+**Describe alternatives you've considered**
+A clear and concise description of any alternative solutions or features you've considered.

+**Additional context**
+Add any other context or screenshots about the feature request here.